Brand relationship: Brand community

-Brand intimacy posits that that in order for a brand to succeed, it must appeal and connect with a customer's emotions.
+Brand intimacy posits that in order for a brand to succeed, it must appeal and connect with a customer's emotions.

-Compared to Standard & Poor's and the Fortune 500's top brands, brand's ranked highly in intimacy outperform in revenue and profit annually and also over a duration of time.
+Compared to Standard & Poor's and the Fortune 500's top brands, brands ranked highly in intimacy outperform in revenue and profit annually and also over a duration of time.

 The brand intimacy model attempts to analyze the relationship a consumer has with a brand.
 It is described as having three different levels: sharing, bonding, and fusing, each representing an increasing level of trust and emotional attachment a customer has to a particular brand.
 The goal of brand intimacy is to create long-term purchasing relationships between consumers and particular companies.

 Stages

 Although emotional connection is necessary for brand intimacy, not every customer who has formed an emotional connection with a brand necessarily reaches a stage of brand intimacy.
 Instead, the forming of an intimate relationship between brand and customer (or user of a brand) is often completed in a series of stages of increasing intimacy.